awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-publishing.md

 }
 ```

-## Download a Documentation Snapshot Associated with a Stage<a name="api-gateway-documenting-api-publishing-export-documentation-version"></a>
+## Download a documentation snapshot associated with a stage<a name="api-gateway-documenting-api-publishing-export-documentation-version"></a>

 After a version of the documentation parts is associated with a stage, you can export the documentation parts together with the API entity definitions, to an external file, using the API Gateway console, the API Gateway REST API, one of its SDKs, or the AWS CLI for API Gateway\.
 The process is the same as for exporting the API\.
 The exported file format can be JSON or YAML\.